 How did WW choose the ZeroPoint foods for each color?

 We developed a list of foods that can be enjoyed for zero SmartPoints values, without the need for weighing, measuring, or tracking these foods, across each plan.
 The foods that made it on to each list were chosen on whether or not they were at low risk for overeating, and how well they would support people in developing a healthier pattern of eating. .

 Do colors with more (or fewer) ZeroPoint foods provide better weight loss?

 Nope!
-All food plans promote similar healthy rates of weight loss.
-The one that we recommend for you is the plan that allows you the most freedom and flexibility (or structure, if you prefer) and that helps you develop and sustain healthy habits.
+Each color promotes a similar healthy rates of weight loss.
+The one that we recommend for you is the one that allows you the most freedom and flexibility (or structure, if you prefer) and that helps you develop and sustain healthy habits.
 If a color with more ZeroPoint foods helps you stick with it, then that’s the one that will provide better weight loss!
-If a plan with fewer ZeroPoint helps you stick with it, then that one will help you lose the most weight.
+If a color with fewer ZeroPoint helps you stick with it, then that one will help you lose the most weight.
 (Keep in mind that people will experience different rates of weight loss depending on their initial weight, and whether or not they meet their SmartPoints Budget.)